followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/17 dxPolarChart/1 Configuration/valueAxis/minorTickInterval/minorTickInterval.md

 [note]The **minorTickInterval** option can be applied to a *[continuous](/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/valueAxis/#type)* axis only.
 For logarithmic axes, use the [minorTickCount](/Documentation/ApiReference/Data_Visualization_Widgets/dxPolarChart/Configuration/valueAxis/#minorTickCount) option.

-When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `VizTimeInterval` enum.
+When using the widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `VizTimeInterval` enum.
 This enum accepts the same values, but they start with an upper-case letter, for example, *'day'* becomes `Day`.
 <!--/fullDescription-->